Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Conclusion

 \section{Conclusion}

-In this paper, we approach phase retrieval from a novel perspective and present an RKLD minimization method to attain robustness to outliers beyond a level offered by state-of-the-art.
-The robust inference is crucial for the practical applicability of the phase retrieval algorithms to the physical sensing and imaging problems, as measurements are commonly collected under model imperfections, dynamic propagation media, and challenging acquisition conditions which can considerably degrade the quality of estimates.
+In this paper, we approach the phase retrieval from a novel perspective and present an RKLD-based optimization method to attain robustness against additive outliers beyond a level offered by state-of-the-art algorithms.
+The robust inference is crucial for the practical applicability of the phase retrieval algorithms as measurements are commonly collected under model imperfections and challenging acquisition conditions which can considerably degrade the quality of measurements.
 The RKLD provides a robust measure of dissimilarity for processing intensity-only data and promotes a model agnostic approach in formulating the optimization problem.
-We assessed the feasibility of the RKLD-based methods empirically using synthetic statistical sampling data and real optical imaging data, both of which demonstrate improvements over the state-of-the-art methods in phase retrieval literature.

-Our phase retrieval algorithm exploits strict non-negativity of the measurements and performs well in sparse contamination.
-Therefore, we expect that the RKLD minimization approach will be useful in developing robust algorithms for specific wave-based imaging problems.
-Our future work will also focus on the theoretical analysis of the RKLD minimization approach to establish recovery guarantees.
-Another potential direction will be the design and study of the stochastic version of RKLD minimization since stochastic methods are known to achieve faster convergence than the standard approaches \cite{zhang2017nonconvex,wang2017solving}.
+We presented a robustness analysis of the RKLD-based loss function and compared it to the robustness of $l_2$ and Poisson loss functions.
+Additionally, we presented three RKLD-based algorithms and assessed their performance as compared to state-of-the-art robust phase retrieval algorithms using synthetic and real phaseless measurements.
+Our extensive numerical results support our theoretical analysis and demonstrate the superiority of our algorithms.